longenbach/Tableau-Interactive-Confusion-Matrix/README.md

 ## What:

-A confusion matrix or error matrix is a tabular visualization to access the performance of a classification model.
+A confusion matrix or error matrix is a tabular visualization used to assess the performance of a classification model.
 In the binary case, it allows us to examine the number of false positives and negatives.
 In the multi-class case, it allows us to examine more generally which classes the model is mixing up. [[Image Source]](https://manisha-sirsat.blogspot.com/2019/04/confusion-matrix.html)

 <p align="center">
   <img src="imgs/Binary_CM.jpg" width="400"/>